Minnesota Investment Property Tax Guide: What Landlords and Investors Need to Know

 Minnesota uses a classification system with different tax rates for different property types.
 Homestead property gets the lowest rate.
 Non-homestead residential (investment properties) and commercial properties pay higher class rates.

-Minnesota's class rate system is one of the most complex in the country.
 Non-homestead residential property (1-3 units) is taxed at 1.25% of market value.
-Apartments (4+ units) are taxed at 1.25% of the first $100,000 of each unit's value and 1.25% above that.
+Apartments (4+ units) are taxed at 1.25% of the first $100,000 of each unit's value and 1% on the remaining value.

 How Minnesota Assesses Investment Properties?